 Applied Statistics, M.S.

-Applied Statistics is a practical hands-on program which will provide a comprehensive set of applied statistical techniques that will allow you to succeed as applied statisticians in academia and industry.
+Applied statistics is a practical, hands-on program that provides a comprehensive set of applied statistical techniques, which allows students to succeed as applied statisticians in academia and industry.

-The Master of Science (M.S) in applied statistics is a Professional Science Master's (PSM) program which will allow you to combine strong communication skills with an ability to interpret and present statistical findings.
-The curriculum emphasizes practical experience and statistical applications, so you are ready to make an immediate impact on the applied statistics industry.
+The Master of Science in applied statistics is a Professional Science Master's program that allows students to combine strong communication skills with an ability to interpret and present statistical findings.
+The curriculum emphasizes practical experience and statistical applications, so students are ready to make an immediate impact on the applied statistics industry.

-PSM degrees emphasize teamwork, problem-solving communication, scientific knowledge. technical skills and a required internship.
-For more PSM program information, visit gvsu.edu/psm/.
+The degree emphasizes teamwork, problem-solving communication, scientific knowledge, and technical skills.
+An internship is required.
+For more program information, visit gvsu.edu/psm/.